ManavTheWorld/DocumentQuerier/README.md

-# Trench LLC Gen AI Web App
+# Simple Web Application to Query Documents using LlamaIndex + Your local LLM Model
 ## Getting Started

 ### Overview